openid/oid4vc-haip-sd-jwt-vc/draft-high-assurance-profile-oid4vc-sd-jwt-vc.md

 # Combined Issuance of SD-JWT VC and mdocs

-   * If combined issuance is required, Batch Credential Endpoint MUST be supported.
+   * If combined issuance is required, the Batch Credential Endpoint MUST be supported.

 # JSON Schema for the supported Presentation Definition properties {#presentation-definition-schema}